YoussF/notes/Ansible/Ansible.md

 ```bash

 ```
-## Ansible Getting Information about a Play
+# Ansible getting information about a playbook
 ```bash
 # List all tasks that would be executed by a play without making any changes to the remote servers
 ansible-playbook myplaybook.yml --list-tasks